RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring-milestones-and-signals.md

 6. Save your process/case definition.

-Now let's test this case.
+Now let's try starting a new case.
 In order to test it we need to deploy it in the execution engine:

 1. In Business Central, open your project's _Asset Library_ view.
 2. Click on the _Deploy_ button in the upper right corner of the screen.
 This will package and deploy your project to the Execution Server.
 3. The workbench will display 2 green notification bars, stating the build and deployment were successful.